WhaleRoom Trading 23.6% Higher This Week (WHL)

-WhaleRoom (WHL) traded 19.2% higher against the US dollar during the 24 hour period ending at 22:00 PM Eastern on September 1st.
-One WhaleRoom coin can now be bought for approximately $2.08 or 0.00007088 BTC on popular exchanges.
+WhaleRoom (WHL) traded 19.2% higher against the US dollar during the one day period ending at 7:00 AM E.T. on September 6th.
+In the last seven days, WhaleRoom has traded 23.6% higher against the US dollar.
 WhaleRoom has a market cap of $2.08 million and approximately $14,146.00 worth of WhaleRoom was traded on exchanges in the last day.
-In the last week, WhaleRoom has traded 23.6% higher against the US dollar.
+One WhaleRoom coin can currently be bought for approximately $2.08 or 0.00007088 BTC on popular cryptocurrency exchanges.

 - Transaction Service fee (TSF) traded 1.8% higher against the dollar and now trades at $0.0630 or 0.00000325 BTC.